ElenaSpirkina/demo-repo/README.md

 # demo-repo

 Demo repository for get to used to github.
-Maaking some changes to use commit command.
+Making some changes to use commit command.